-Some potential amendments are discussed below and should be reviewed at the LPA meeting on October 21 and at a subsequent Town Council meeting.
-Any additional amendments that deserve consideration at this time should also be identified.
+Some potential amendments are discussed below and they should be reviewed at the Town Council meeting on November 17.
+No additional amendments were suggested by LPA members at their meeting on October 21.
+Any additional amendments that deserve consideration should be identified at this time or at another council meeting prior to the end of this year.

-Fort Myers Beach Local Planning Agency October 13, 2003 Page 2 of 4
+Fort Myers Beach Town Council November 6, 2003 Page 2 of 4